BrianPugh/game-and-watch-patch/README.md

 * Maybe slim external flash ROM (remove easter eggs, ROMs, etc) to make room for more homebrew.
 * Add macros to launch Retro-Go

+# Journal
+This is my first time ever developing patches for a closed source binary.
+[I documented my journey in hopes that it helps other people](docs/journal.md).
+If you have any recommendations, tips, tricks, or anything like that, please leave a github issue and I'll update the documentation!